weex/wuc-new/README.md

 <li><b>(1)</b> In _includes/default-es.html change lines 31-37 at /es/page by translating the anchor text [Note: This will make sure the internal link structure is correct.].</li><li><b>(2)</b> Begin translating pages and we recommend in this order (1) homepage [index], (2) getting started, (3) glossary, (4) questions [FAQ], (5) price, (6) mining guide, (7) merchant and (8) get free bitcoins.</li></ul><p>

 This order should help get useful content available most efficiently.

-### Legacy versions

-There are legacy versions of German, Dutch, French and Japanese.
-If you want to update these to the next version then you can begin working on translating pages in the /de1/ /fr1/ /ja1/ and /nl1/ folders.
-When a sufficient amount has been translated then we will migrate away from the legacy versions.

 ### Suggestions and recommendations